Appliances can be set out for recycling on your city's scheduled bulky waste collection day or taken to a local scrap metal yard for recycling.

 If you're having a new appliance delivered, consider paying the appliance removal fee so your old appliance is hauled away for recycling.

 Large and small appliances may be recycled at local scrap metal yards.
+See the Business Locations list for area appliance recyclers.

 Appliances with Freon (refrigerant)